 Don't expect perfection on the first try.
 It's going to take your kids a while to pick up some of their behaviours or figure out how to do chores properly.
 If your kid struggles the first time but is still trying hard, it's still important to reward them.
 You want to encourage them to act in the right way — getting it perfect will take a bit more time.

 Set rewards with GoHenry

 The GoHenry app makes it simple to set tasks for your children.
-You can assign each child a customised list, and they can tick off tasks as they complete them.
+You can assign each child a customised list of chores, and they can tick off tasks as they complete them.

 This is a great way to keep track of tasks, and it can help your older children feel motivated to complete their chores.
 Once you confirm their task is complete, any additional pocket money you've decided to give them gets sent to their GoHenry kids debit card or teen debit card, making rewards easy.